ivarprudnikov/ivarprudnikov.com/_drafts/2020-01-02-auth0-authentication-website-react-redirects.md

 ### Create basic React website

-Provided there are so many examples of react app structure I will stick to using `create-react-app` scripts - it will give some basic recognizable structure to the application.
+Provided there are so many examples of react app structure I will stick to using `create-react-app` scripts - it will give some basic recognizable structure to the app.
 To keep things simple I will also use react router with just a couple of routes.

 ```
 $ npx create-react-app test-auth0-react-login